Azure/azure-kusto-microhack3/README.md

 The first character of the text of a request determines if the request is a control command or a query.
 Control commands must start with the dot (.) character, and no query may start by that character.

 The ‘.show queries’ command returns a list of queries that have reached a final state, and that the user invoking the command has access to see.
 The ‘.show commands command returns a table of the admin commands that have reached a final state.
-The commands table has two columns with resources consumption details of every completed command.
-TotalCpu - The total CPU clock time (User mode + Kernel mode) consumed by this command.
+The TotalCpu columns  is the value of the total CPU clock time (User mode + Kernel mode) consumed by this command.
-ResourceUtilization - Contains all resource use information related to that command, including the TotalCpu.

 ##### Task 2: more .show commands